fourMembers/ai_postgraduate_project/README.md

 In order to make the model overfit, the following configuration was used:

 * Used binary cross entropy Loss
-* Using only 15 patches for training, 5 for validation
+* Used only 15 patches for training, 5 for validation
 * Trained for around 370 epochs (9 hours)

 The foloowing figure shows the traning and validation loss: